TheFreezeTeam/TheFreezeTeamBlog/input/posts/TestCafe.md

-Title: Generic Variance in Superheros
+Title: TestCafe vs Cypress
-Published: 08/15/2019
+Published: 08/20/2019
 Tags: CSharp
 Author: Steven T. Cramer
-Excerpt: Co ends with o use out.
-Con ends with n which sounds like in
+Excerpt: If you like closures use Cypress otherwise us TestCafe
 Url: TheFreezeTeam.com/testcafe
 GUID: 034b3ec1-48bf-4c20-b632-7791f0fbfd4f

 ---
 Selenium is causing my CI/CD to break this weekend because the process won't properly shutdown and over all the tool is old and doesn't appear to ever going to significantly improve.
 So once again I set out to see if I can find a replacement.
 There are two other choices that I looked at back in my "Pizza Pizza" days.
 Cypress and TestCafe, which I will revisit.

 ## Cypress
 I started with cypress.
 All looks cool has nice features that show step by step.
 One can record a test with a browser plugin.
-I'm thinking this is gonna be the winner.
+I was thinking this is gonna be the winner.

 And then I look at the test code.
-For some reason they think closures are good idea as the way to use variables.
-I STRONGLY disagree.
+For some reason they think closures are a good idea as the way to use variables.
+I **STRONGLY** disagree.
 The example they show of the wrong way to do it is exactly how I attempted.
 Others must have attempted also as they felt the need to show the wrong way before the "right" way.

 ```
 // ...this won't work...